rmit-wdt-fs-2023/s3717696-s3811920-a2/README.md

 ## Admin WEB

+*Note: Documentation can be found in the documentation folder.*

 The Admin WEB project is a web application that connects to the Admin WEB-API endpoints and provides an easy-to-use interface for the bank's admin staff to manage customer accounts and transactions.
 The web application is built using ASP.NET Core and Razor Pages.

 - Allows operation to edit a customer's general details and address.